jenkinsci/analysis-suite-plugin/CONTRIBUTING.md

 ## Getting started

-1. Fork the repository on GitHub.
+1. Fork the required repositories on GitHub.
+See [Plug-in Structure](#plug-in-structure) for details.
 2. Clone the forked repository to your machine.
 3. Install the development tools.
 In order to contribute to Jenkins' Static Analysis Suite, you need the following tools:
    * Java Development Kit (JDK) 8.